kennith/pwapp/README.md

+# Comments

+I just completed the progressive web app Code Lab.

+One of the ideas of progressive web app is to make the web application more like a native application.

+The hardest part of progressive web app is probably the service worker.
+It requires some planning on what needs to be cached, what needs to update, and how to handle the updated service worker.
+The good part is there is sw-toolbox and sw-precache to help handling these situation.

+Anyway, the last step of the code lab introduces Firebase.
+I tried it and it's amazingly fast and easy.
+If you need to deploy static web pages, Firebase will definitely make your deployment A LOT easier.

+---

 # Your first Progressive Web App Code Lab

 These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/#0)